 - Cycle begins again

-Obesity Is Not A Limited Problem
+Obesity Is Not An Isolated Problem

 Obesity is a problem nationally, and especially in Kentucky.
 Nationwide, 70% of adults have a Body Mass Index of 25 or above, making them overweight or obese.
 Additionally, 6.3% of that number are extremely obese, meaning they have a BMI of 40 or greater.
 Among children, 17% are obese.
 A 2005 paper in the Journal of the American Medical Association estimated that 112,000 obesity-related deaths occur every year.

-Obesity is also a costly disease.
+Obesity is a costly disease.
 In 2011, it was estimated that obesity and related diseases or problems cost approximately $127 billion annually in the United States.